dalars-tech/drms-portal/README.md

 ```

 The owner account is `bert36766@gmail.com`.
 Add each school administrator's Supabase Auth email in the school form.
 Administrators can then select only their assigned school, upload results, and view only files they uploaded.
 The owner can view all uploads and manage schools.
 Existing uploads without a `school_id` appear as `Unassigned`.

+Before assigning an administrator to a school, create that person's account in Supabase Dashboard under **Authentication > Users** with the same email and password you give them.
+The school form only stores the email-to-school assignment; passwords are handled by Supabase Auth and are never stored in this application.
+An authenticated account cannot open the dashboard until its email is assigned to at least one school.

 ## Spreadsheet upload format